joinpursuit/AC_4_Web/units/deepdive/lessons/modules/modules.md

 ### Importing and Exporting Files Using Node's Module System

 As your node apps start getting bigger and more complex, organizing them starts becoming more important.
-Luckily `node.js` has a built in module system that makes it easy to organize large apps and pieces of code into multiple files.
+Luckily, `node.js` has a built-in module system that makes it easy to organize large apps and pieces of code into multiple files.
 In node.js, each separate `js` file is essentially a separate module.

 Basically, the module system lets one `.js` file interact with another `.js` file, and do things like share functions, objects, and variables.
 Let's take a look at how it works.

-There are two key concepts for importing and exporting modules: `require`, and `module.exports`.
+There are two key concepts for importing and exporting modules: `require` and `module.exports`.

 You can use the `require` keyword to import other modules.
 You'll typically save the imported modules as a variable so you can use it elsewhere in your app.
-To import another file in your porject, you'll need to enter the file's path as an argument to `require`.
+To import another file in your project, you'll need to enter the file's path as an argument to `require`.
 For example, if you have a `math-module.js` file and want to import it into a different file in the same folder, you would do the following:

 ```js
 const mathModule = require('./math-module.js');